Soham-o/Task_Manager/README.md

 # Task_Manager

 Turn your to-do list into a command center with My Tasks.
 After a quick sign-up, your personal dashboard is ready for you to add, edit, and organize your tasks.
 The magic is in the perspective: get a clean summary with the List View, or map out your strategy on the visual Board View.
 Switch between them anytime to match your workflow.

+"My Tasks" is a feature-rich, client-side task management application developed from the ground up using only vanilla JavaScript, HTML5, and CSS3.
+The project serves as a comprehensive demonstration of foundational web development principles, focusing on creating a dynamic, interactive, and persistent user experience without relying on any external frameworks or libraries.

+A key component is the user authentication system, which provides secure login and sign-up functionality through a dedicated authentication page.
+User data and sessions are managed entirely within the browser's localStorage.
+An authentication guard prevents unauthorized access to the main application, redirecting any non-logged-in users to the login screen.
+To ensure data privacy, each user's tasks are stored separately under a unique key tied to their email address, providing a personalized and persistent experience across sessions.

+The application supports full CRUD (Create, Read, Update, Delete) operations for tasks through an intuitive modal interface.
+Users can add tasks with names, descriptions, and due dates.
+The standout feature is the dual-view system, allowing users to seamlessly toggle between a traditional vertical List View and a Kanban-style Board View.
+This flexibility enables users to organize their workflow by status—'To Do,' 'Doing,' and 'Done'—in the format that best suits their needs.

+Beyond standard functionality, My Tasks includes robust data portability.
+Users can export their entire task list to a CSV file for backup and import tasks from a CSV to quickly populate their boards.
+The JavaScript codebase is structured using modern ES6 classes, primarily the TaskManager class, which encapsulates all core logic for better maintainability.
+The design is fully responsive, ensuring a seamless user experience across all devices.